davs3275/sbs/med/collier.md

 follows:
-—make for yourself a particular description and definition of every object that presents itself to your mind, that you may thoroughly contem- plate it in its own nature, bare and naked, wholly and separately.
+—make for yourself a particular description and definition of every object that presents itself to your mind, that you may thoroughly contemplate it in its own nature, bare and naked, wholly and separately.
 And in your own mind call itself and the parts of which it is composed, and into which it will be resolved, by its own and proper